 - Advanced editing

-If we haven’t mentioned this already, the course will also be taught by a variety of top performers: Edwin Preston (author of The Inheritance of Ivorie Hammer which garnered rave reviews), Alex Senior (Ph.D. student under the Creative Writing discipline) and so much more.
+If we haven’t mentioned this already, the course is taught by a variety of top performers: Edwin Preston (author of The Inheritance of Ivorie Hammer which garnered rave reviews), Alex Senior (sPh.D. student under the Creative Writing discipline) and so much more.

 The Faber Writing Academy offers a wide range of creative writing courses to students, all within the Melbourne area.
-The courses are also spaced out, allowing each student take on as many creative writing courses as they hope to handle.
+The sessions are also spaced out, allowing each student to take on as many creative writing courses as they hope to handle.

 We also love the way this academy provides a place for those looking to get professional writing courses in the Melbourne area.

-Taking a quick look at their website, options to be enrolled for include:
+Taking a quick look at the course information on their website, options to be enrolled for include:

 They also have different pricing plans to take care of each dedicated form of writing.